-Separation and/or divorce is a huge step to take, especially if you have children, and you’re wise to think about it long and hard.
+Separation and/or divorce is a huge step to take, especially if you have children, and you’re wise to think about ending a relationship long and hard.
 Here’s an exercise you can do to feel clearer.

 Notice how this feels in your body – do a quick scan from your feet up to your head.

 Now take three more big deep breaths in and out before seeing yourself in your mind’s eye leaving your relationship.
 You might not know how that will look, especially in five or ten years, so focus more on your feelings and on what you have left behind.

 Then scan your body and observe how it feels different.

 What message has your body given you?
 Keep listening to it!

 If you still need more clarity, please give me a call.
 I use a process with metaphors which will give you a different perspective, show you different options and help you find your best way through your situation.